 - What Happened to the Mouse?: Does not reappear in the Second Original Generation despite multiple Neo Divine Crusaders being summoned to "La Gias".
 He was last seen being betrayed and shot at by an ODE System-controlled Wilhelm V. Jürgen, with his fate left ambiguous.
 Originally he was killed, but Original Generation Gaiden altered the scene to leave it unclear.

 A top commander in the Divine Crusaders working alongside Lorenzo, Murata was a former student of Rishu Tougou, master of the Jigen-ryuu ("Jigen-style") swordsmanship.
 He assists Lorenzo in Original Generation Gaiden in leading the remnants of the Neo Divine Crusaders in his Guarlian Custom "Mumyou", and is caught up in the mass summoning of people to La Gias during the Second Original Generation, siding with the "Shutendonias Alliance".
 Upon returning to the surface, Murata is hired by the Gaia Sabers and aligns with them.
+He's killed in a final confrontation with Sanger and Rishu at Grand Christmas.

 - Canon Immigrant: Like Lorenzo, Murata originated in a short-story from Original Generation Chronicle, tasked with protecting Lorenzo while he steals a Valsion Custom Type-CF from Isurugi Industries.